EnzymeAD/Enzyme.jl/docs/src/dev_docs.md

 ## Development of Enzyme and Enzyme.jl together (recommended)

-Normally Enzyme.jl downloads and install [Enzyme](github.com/EnzymeAD/Enzyme) for the user automatically since Enzyme needs to be built against
+Normally Enzyme.jl downloads and installs [Enzyme](https://github.com/EnzymeAD/enzyme) for the user automatically since Enzyme needs to be built against
 Julia bundeled LLVM.
 In case that you are making updates to Enzyme and want to test them against Enzyme.jl the instructions below should help you get started.